How does tubeless work?

 Tubeless tires are tires that do not require an additional inner tube.
 The tire seals directly to the rim, and a tubeless valve is installed into the rim hole.

-In cycle tires, there is a “UST” system that works with completely airtight tires, and a “tubeless ready” system that uses thinner and lighter tires, where a small amount of sealant has to be filled into the tire to seal the tire and gaps between tire and the rim.
+In cycle tires, there is a “UST” system that works with completely airtight tires, and a “tubeless ready” system that uses thinner and lighter tires, where a small amount of sealant has to be filled into the tire to seal the tire and gaps between the tire and the rim.

 The advantages of “tubeless ready” systems are